 Ages & Stages—It’s About a Range

-Case in point: One of my grandbubs’ docs told their parents he needed to be saying 8 words.
+Case in point: One of my older grandbubs’ docs told their parents at his 1 year well-baby check he needed to be saying 8 words.
 If you’re a grandparent or seasoned parent you probably did a double-take with that.
 But yes, they were told a 1 year old should be speaking 8 words.
-The bub made sounds and had some words—not all full words.
-For example wa-wa for water, but his intent was clear.
+The bub made sounds and had some words—not all of them complete words, but he got his point across.
+For example, wa-wa for water; his intent is clear.
 Not only that, he understood what was asked of him.
-But this stressed his Mom; I felt it was unreasonable—and was very skeptical.
+But the doctor’s comment stressed his Mom; I felt it was unreasonable—and was very skeptical.

 Physician Heal Thyself…

-I have a lot of respect for those in the medical profession—heck, my sister’s an ER nurse and my daughter is an OB/GYN resident.
+I have a lot of respect for those in the medical profession—heck, my sister’s an ER nurse and my daughter is an OB/MFM fellow.
 BUT that doesn’t mean I defer all to doctors, as if they were gods walking on Earth.
-And the experience my husband recently had will show you why!
+And the experience my husband had will show you why!

-Poor Mr Teacher Karen succumbed to the flu just after Christmas.
+Poor Mr Teacher Karen succumbed to the flu after Christmas a few years back.
 It hit him hard—knocking him down for several days.
 Sadly this was the time I was scheduled to go off for another grandnanny shift(#HaveGrandmaWillTravel) so I left him with a fever, aches and chills to pull through as best he could by himself.